Consumers can come to us for assistance with any garbage, and we take great satisfaction in our ability to do so.

 The following are examples of things that are prohibited:

-Tires need to be dropped off at local recyclers or businesses that specialize in rubber recovery in your area.
+Tires must be dropped off at local recyclers or businesses specializing in rubber recovery in your area.

 The removal of asbestos-containing items from private residences or commercial buildings is also fraught with peril and must be performed only by trained experts with appropriate credentials.